xieyuheng/inner/README.md

 - Remember, a engineer doesn't want just a religion about how to solve a problem.
   - by Gerry Sussman
   - "We Really Don't Know How to Compute!"

+- It is through restriction that we gain power.
+  The less that we can do, the more we can do with what we did.
+  The less that we can do, the more that we can optimize.
+  - Paul Phillips
+  - We're Doing It All Wrong, at Pacific Northwest Scala 2013

 ### Mathematics

 - The code pretty much writes itself.